Camp

 • Step 4: If further negative behaviour continues, individual will be asked to leave for the duration of the program or event.
 If additional situations occur, at this point, discussions regarding next steps will occur.

-Health and Wellness
+Health and Wellness Policies

 The Recreation Department makes every effort to ensure staff are appropriately trained in behaviour management.
 Staff will use positive, supportive, consistent approaches based on logical consequences, so campers will learn to take responsibility for their own actions.

-If your child has a nut-allergy we urge you to be aware of this when enrolling your child in any camp programs at the Bracebridge Sportsplex or Muskoka Lumber Community Centre.
-Advise camp staff of allergies and ensure to send appropriate medication and comple the Medication Form.
+Please note that our facility is NOT a peanut-free environment and therefore we cannot guarantee the environment is free from any allergens.
+If your child has a severe allergy we urge you to be aware of this when enrolling your child in any camp programs at the Bracebridge Sportsplex, Muskoka Lumber Community Centre or Satellite Camps.
+Advise camp staff of medical conditions and/or allergies and ensure to send appropriate medication.
+Please ensure any allergies are communicated during the registration process and complete Camper Medical & Behavioural Form here.

 The Recreation Department promotes a healthy, nutritious and physically active environment by improving nutritional intake of the campers and providing daily physical activity to help contribute to the prevention of chronic disease.

-2. A water promotion plan that makes drinking water freely available and accessible throughout the camp day will be in place.
+• A water promotion plan that makes drinking water freely available and accessible throughout the camp day will be in place.
 Children must bring a water bottle to camp.

 Camper safety is our number one priority.
 Each camp location has a fully stocked first aid kit and access to a telephone.
 All staff members are certified in Standard First Aid and is required to carry a first aid kit loaded with first aid supplies as part of their uniform.